OlivierLD/raspberry-coffee/Project-Trunk/BoatDesign/README.md

       - Fill the script `SmallBoat.550.prms.scad` with the data you get when using the `scad` radio-button for the Bezier control points.
     - Look into the [`polyhedron`](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Primitive_Solids#polyhedron)
 - Data to Processing (see PitchRoll.pde ...)
-- **pdf / fop** output ?... with XY.png, XZ.png, etc.
+- **pdf / xsl-fop** output... with XY.png, XZ.png, etc.
   - Work in progress in the `pub` folder.
-- Multi-lang - Soft and publications
+- Multi-lang - Soft and publications (resource bundle), in progress.

 ### Hints
 - The main of the Swing app is in `boatdesign.ThreeViews`.